Myndex/SAPC-APCA/README.md

 See [WHY APCA](WhyAPCA.md) for a brief explaination of the important differences of APCA for WCAG 3 vs the old WCAG 2.x/1.4.3 contrast guidelines.

-## SAPC/APCA CURRENT VERSION: 0.98G Constants: 4g
+## SAPC/APCA CURRENT VERSION: 0.0.98G-4g-lut3 Constants: 4g
+### November 23, 2021
+Adopting semantic versioning, adding a first 0. so the current version is **0.0.98G**
 ### November 17, 2021
-Please see the new font lookup table (on this page, below)
+Please see the new font lookup table (LUT3) (on this page, below)
 ### October 1, 2021
-The base APCA with the 0.98G-4g constants is in the JS folder.
+The base APCA with the 0.0.98G-4g constants is in the JS folder.

 JS File: APCA_0_98G_4g_minimal.js

 ### NEW CONSTANTS and NEW MATH:
-(October 1, 2021) the 0.98G-4g math and constants have been in use now for months, and by all accounts are working well as expected.
+(October 1, 2021) the 0.0.98G-4g math and constants have been in use now for months, and by all accounts are working well as expected.
 The revised code is available in the JS folder.
 The present version improves tracking of contrast perception.
 (Doubling or halving the L<sup>c</sup> value results in a perceived doubling or halving of contrast.)
 Also, smoother results for low contrasts and dark color pairs.

 ### SAPC and APCA demo tools are live to play with.